 Contact us for more questions

-Participants must be between 18 to 29 years old on 30th June 2021 and permanent residents of one of the 48 EUSALP member regions.
+Participants must be between 18 to 29 years old on 30th June 2023 and permanent residents of one of the 48 EUSALP member regions.
 Participants must be interested in shaping the future of the Alpine space and have a basic understanding of English.
 There is no need to be proficient in English – we are a multi-lingual team and help you find your way in EUSALP.
 Moreover, young participants must be ready to commit for one year to the EUSALP Youth Council.
-The first term will be between July 2021 and July 2022.
-This commitment includes the participation in 2-3 physical meetings, virtual exchanges, the work in small groups on proposals and projects and the voluntary participation in events, institutional bodies and further youth activities, e.g. the Youth Camp or the Pitch your project competition.
+The next term will be between July 2023 and July 2024.
+This commitment includes the participation in 4-5 physical meetings, virtual exchanges, the work in small groups on proposals and projects and the voluntary participation in events, institutional bodies and further youth activities, e.g. the Youth Camp or the Pitch your project competition.

 The applicants will receive a confirmation e-mail within 48 hours once they have submitted their application.
 This confirmation e-mail will inform them about the registration of their application.
 All non-selected applicants will be placed on a reserve list.

 The members of the Youth Council are selected at random.
 As the Youth Council wants to reflect the diversity in the Alpine region, attention is paid to a balance of young people from the seven EUSALP states, of different genders, with different educational or professional backgrounds and with or without experience in youth organizations or projects.
 The random selection is therefore weighted according to these factors.
 The date of receipt of applications will not be considered in the selection process.

 EUSALP is a cross-border cooperation of 7 states and 48 regions that coordinate policies and implement joint projects for the Alpine region.
 Within this framework, the Youth Council can:

 • propose concrete actions and projects and suggest topics to the Executive Board, General Assembly, Presidency and Action Groups within the scope of the Action Plan of EUSALP